piobyte/dymo-print-server/README.md

 # dymo-print-server
 RESTful Web Service for the use of Dymo labeling machines (LabelManager PnP).
-The project is build on top of the __dymo-print__ Java library.
+The project is build on top of the [dymo-print](https://github.com/piobyte/dymo-print) Java library.

-// TODO link to dymo-print project

 ## Supported printers
 - DYMO LabelManager PnP